jeffreykegler/hoonlint/misc/whitespace.md

 The inter-comment column location of the gap should be the column location of the jog body;
 and there should be no pre-comment column location.
-The standard column location of the body of a split job varies according to the sidedness of the jog.
+The standard column location of the body of a split jog varies according to the sidedness of the jog.

 * The column location of the body of a split kingside jog